uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/setup.html.md

 Accountants and tax advisers need an agent services account to sign up their clients to Making Tax Digital for Income Tax.
 They’ll need to sign clients up individually as it’s currently not possible to sign all their clients up at the same time.

-## Future developments

-In the future, new businesses will be able to register for VAT and sign up to Making Tax Digital at the same time.
-Until then, businesses should:

-* register for VAT using the current VAT registration service
-* complete the sign-up process and provide information about the business and the person running it

-After signing up, the business will receive details of when they should submit their VAT Return.
-These details can also be found in their HMRC services account.

-Agents must already be subscribed to HMRC agent services to access the new VAT registration service on behalf of their clients.

 ## Agent signs up clients for Making Tax Digital for Income Tax

 Before signing up clients to Making Tax Digital for Income Tax, agents must first create a relationship by copying clients across to their agent services account.